 \section{Abstract}

 Building artificially intelligent geospatial systems requires rapid delivery of spatial data analysis on massive scales with minimal human intervention.
-Depending upon their intended use, data analysis can also involve model assessment and uncertainty quantification.
-This article devises transfer learning frameworks for deployment in artificially intelligent systems, where a massive data set is split into smaller data sets that stream into the analytical framework to propagate learning and assimilate inference for the entire data set.
-Specifically, we introduce Bayesian predictive stacking for multivariate spatial data and demonstrate rapid and automated analysis of massive data sets.
-Furthermore, inference is delivered without human intervention without excessively demanding hardware settings.
-We illustrate the effectiveness of our approach through extensive simulation experiments and in producing inference from massive dataset on vegetation index that are indistinguishable from traditional (and more expensive) statistical approaches.
+Depending on their intended use, learning about underlying spatial processes can also involve model assessment and uncertainty quantification.
+We devise transfer learning frameworks for deployment in artificially intelligent systems, where a massive data set is split into smaller data sets that stream into the analytical framework to propagate learning and assimilate learning for the entire data set.
+Specifically, we develop Bayesian predictive stacking for multivariate spatial data and demonstrate rapid automated probabilistic learning from massive spatial data sets.
+We illustrate the effectiveness of our approach through extensive simulation experiments and through the analysis of a massive dataset on vegetation index that are indistinguishable from traditional (and more expensive) statistical approaches.